John Profumo’s great-nephew dies after fighting Islamic State in Syria

-The great-nephew of John Profumo has committed suicide, 16 months after returning from Syria where he was a volunteer fighter against Islamic extremists, it has been reported.
+The great-nephew of John Profumo has died, 16 months after returning from Syria where he was a volunteer fighter against Islamic extremists, it has been reported.

 Jamie Janson, 44, had been an aid worker before becoming one of dozens of westerners who volunteered to fight with the Kurdish People’s Protection Units (YPG) against extremists in Syria and the Levant.